techn0man1ac/TelegramAIChatbot/README_EN.md

 A standard library is used to implement reading the JSON structure: https://docs.python.org/uk/3/library/json.html

-To work with a large language model, 2 software elements are used, namely the library from OpenAI, which in turn interacts with LLM Studio.
+To work with a large language model, 2 software elements are used, namely the library from OpenAI, which in turn interacts with LM Studio.
 - You can work with the OpenAI API in Python using the library, here is the link: https://pypi.org/project/openai/ This library has a wide range of functionality for working with AI, and I chose it for my chatbot project because of this convenience.
-Although it is designed to work with OpenAI products, it can also be used for other projects, such as LLM Studio.
+Although it is designed to work with OpenAI products, it can also be used for other projects, such as LM Studio.
-- LLM Studio is a handy tool with a graphical user interface (GUI), it is useful for getting started with large language models (LLM), you can download it for your operating system here: https://lmstudio.ai/
+- LM Studio is a handy tool with a graphical user interface (GUI), it is useful for getting started with large language models (LLM), you can download it for your operating system here: https://lmstudio.ai/

 ![LLM_Studio](https://raw.githubusercontent.com/techn0man1ac/TelegramAIChatbot/main/imgs/LLM_Studio.png)